SuhyunInha/SYMETA/Fig2/README.md

 Output: `combined_rankF.tsv`

 ### 2. Generate percent and read count tables
-Constructed lineage information by parsing taxonomic ranks for each TaxID, and generated abundance tables for each sample.
+Constructed lineage information by parsing taxonomic ranks for each `TaxID, and generated abundance tables for each sample.
 ```python
 rankF_table.py
 ```
 Key steps:
+(The input data is vertically structured by taxonomic hierarchy, i.e., one taxon per row)
+- For each `TaxID, construct a lineage table by adding columns for each taxonomic rank and filling in taxon names (from `Taxon) accordingly
-- Track lineage levels from higher to lower using defined rank order (U → R → D → P → C → O → F)
+- Traverse rows sequentially and evaluate the `Rank column according to a predefined rank hierarchy: U → R → D → P → C → O → F
-- Construct hierarchical taxonomic assignments
-- Generate per-sample relative abundance and read count tables
+- If a rank appears out of order, terminate the current lineage and begin a new one
+- If the same rank appears again, reuse the most recent valid taxon for all higher ranks
+- Skip `TaxIDs that have already been processed
+- After building the lineage table, append sample IDs as columns and populate each `TaxID–`Sample cell with the corresponding read count (from `Reads) or relative abundance (from `Percent)

 Input: `combined_rankF.tsv`
 Output: `rankF_percent.tsv`, `rankF_read.tsv`